-Ayan’s rule was upright, rival kings’ smited down but not when they remained mute.
+Ayan’s rule was upright, rival kings crushed but not when those who remained mute against the King.
 Nature gave the glorious hero unclouded happiness and many gems, one being Indumati.
-There is a saying, sorrow follows joy and true to it, one day after the loving pair happily plucked flowers and leaves and sauntered through their pleasant garden, they briefly rested under a tree.
-Suddenly there fell from the sky a heavenly wreath of flower, from the harp of the Divine Saint Narada on to Indumati’s breast.
-Elated short lived at the touch of the wreath, Indumati paled and fell only to be lifeless thereafter.
+There is a saying, sorrow follows joy and true to it, one day after the loving pair happily plucked flowers and leaves and wandered through their pleasant garden, they briefly rested under a tree for a while.
+Suddenly there fell from the sky a heavenly wreath of flower, from the harp (instrument) of the Divine Saint Narada on to Indumati’s breast.
+Elated short lived at the touch of the wreath, Indumati’s face paled and in moments fell down lifeless thereafter.
 Scared at the sight of Indumati’s demise, Ayan too swooned.
-Shocked followers screamed and cried, no less the Swans and Parrots too in air.
+Shocked followers screamed and cried, no less the Swans and Parrots too in pond and air.
 Soon, mourned King raised up to lay her in his lap and wailed uncontrollably.